MY.SPE.AR. Field School

-Organized excursions and field trips will be scheduled on weekends (or on days of inclement weather preventing digging/surveying) to nearby museums and archaeological sites, such as Athens, Thessaloniki, Pella, Vergina, Nafplio, Argos, Tiryns, Corinth, Epidaurus, Pylos, Olympia, Delphi, Thebes, Glas, Meteora, Mystras, Monemvasia, and select Greek islands.
+Organized excursions and field trips will be scheduled on weekends (or on days of inclement weather preventing digging/surveying) to museums and archaeological sites; field trips locations may include Athens, Thessaloniki, Pella, Vergina, Nafplio, Argos, Mycenae, Tiryns, Corinth, Epidaurus, Pylos, Olympia, Delphi, Thebes, Glas, Meteora, Mystras, Monemvasia, and select Greek islands.

 Location, Accommodation, and On-site Administration

 The city of Lamia and the Spercheios River Valley are located at a distance of 220 km (two-hour drive) to the north of Athens (the capital city of Greece) and the international airport "Eleftherios Venizelos."

-The program director has more than thirty-five years of field experience at various sites in Greece (Mycenae, Glas, Archanes, Idaion Cave, Santorini); the director and his assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
-The program director, senior staff, and the students can be reached by phone, fax and e-mail at the excavation base and at the hotel.
+The director and assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
+The director, senior staff, and the students can be reached by phone or e-mail.
 The city of Lamia is served by a state hospital and private clinics.

 Academic requirements are listed in the A.I.A.
 Fieldwork Opportunities Bulletin.
 The successful applicants will be assigned readings on Mycenae during the orientation sessions in the spring semester prior to the commencement of the field campaign.

-The comprehensive program fee is set at $4,950.
-This comprehensive fee covers tuition, academic accreditation and transcript, room, partial board (breakfast and dinner during weekdays M-F), International Students Insurance, all local transportation, group excursions, museum/site entrance fees.
+The regular comprehensive program fee is $4,950.
+This comprehensive fee covers tuition, academic accreditation and transcript, room and board, International Students Insurance, all local transportation, group excursions, museum/site entrance fees.
 International flight to/from Greece and incidental personal expenses are not covered by the field school program.
 To become a Friend of the Foundation and be eligible for special discounts, offered frequently, please follow the instructions at http://www.mycenaeanfoundation.com/fundraising-and-contributions

 Application and Schedule of Payments